sircharlo/meeting-media-manager/README.md

 ___
 [![Crowdin](https://badges.crowdin.net/meeting-media-manager/localized.svg)](https://crowdin.com/project/meeting-media-manager)

-## How do I get started?

-Go to the [documentation](https://sircharlo.github.io/meeting-media-manager/) for M³ to find information about installation, configuration, media presentation mode, congregation media sync, and more.

 ## Want to contribute?

 We welcome contributions of all kinds!
 Check out our [CONTRIBUTING.md](CONTRIBUTING.md) file for instructions on how to contribute to M³.